 & right release chutes have made the rodeo arena a top notch attraction.

-The Ponca City Rodeo Foundation headed by Larry Goodno, in his eleventh
+The Ponca City Rodeo Foundation headed by Larry Goodno, in his twelfth

 year as president, contracts with a number of interesting one act exhibitions

 for the three-night stand.
 Other foundation officers include Raymond Ball as

 Sarah Troutman as treasurer.